What is net neutrality, why does it matter elsewhere and how might it move onto the agenda in New Zealand?

 Mobile networks face less competitive pressure.
 Despite 2degrees the mobile market is not far from a duopoly1.

-Vodafone, Spark and 2degrees have end-to-end control over the traffic.
-There’s at least a potential to discriminate.
+Vodafone, Spark and 2degrees have end-to-end control over the mobile data traffic.
+There is at least the potential to discriminate.

 Today Spark and Vodafone have an ability to discriminate and a possible incentive to do so.
 That’s not to say they will, but they can.

 This is what has changed.
 It could bring the net neutrality debate to New Zealand.
-The recent change in the US climate might embolden companies here to follow suit.
+The recent change in the US climate might embolden companies here to follow.

 The Commerce Commission has never been backward when dealing with telecommunications companies.
 If there’s a whiff of reduced market competition, expect action.

-Likewise, the Telecommunications Act gets revisited every five years or so.
+Likewise, the government revisits the Telecommunications Act every five years.
 Many in Parliament would love to squash net neutrality.

 Think back to earlier debates about internet issues.
 Our politicians are not up to speed.

 The Commerce Commission is slow at times.
-Its processes are often ponderous.
+Its processes can be ponderous.
 After bruising battles on other fronts, the last thing telcos want is another fight.
 It would be long, expensive and distracting.

 Red-tape alone could be enough to keep net neutrality off the agenda.
 If not, there is the near certainty of market intervention.
 That and potential penalties will concentrate minds.

 - Yes, the point is debatable.
-One could argue a weak third player is only tolerated by the giants as it gives the appearance of full competition. ↩︎
+One could argue the giants only tolerate a weak third player because it gives the appearance of full competition. ↩︎